-You can earn 2.5% rewards the first year (2% thereafter) on one of the following: Gas stations, restaurants or grocery stores.
+You can earn 2% rewards on one of the following: Gas stations, restaurants or grocery stores.

 Keep in mind, if you plan on shelling out for some high-priced items within those bonus categories, like a new dining room set or upgraded home entertainment system, you’re likely to exceed the $2,000 quarterly cap and might be better off with a card that gives you a flat 2% cash back.

-The 0% APR balance transfer offer for 12 months is nice, but it comes with a 3% balance transfer fee, which can eat away at your savings.
+The 0% APR balance transfer offer for 12 billing cycles is nice, but it comes with a 3% balance transfer fee, which can eat away at your savings.